 To use the bow area as a fishing deck, remove the bow cushions and backrests.
+Then release the twist lock latches securing the table to the cockpit sole.
 Slide the male side of the quick release hinges at the front of the table into the female side of the hinges on the forward bow seat base.
 Then Lower the table until it sits firmly on the recess on each side of the bow seat bases.
 Secure the table to the seat bases with the sliding bolt latches on the bottom of the table.
-Install the bow seat cushions, backrests and the table
+Install the bow seat cushions, backrests and the table filler cushion to convert the area to a sun lounge.